danfuzz/samizdat/README.md

 Building and Testing
 --------------------

+### Prerequisites

+Samizdat intentionally limits its prerequisites, as a simplifying tactic.

+Producing a Samizdat executable, per se, requires two items of its
+environment:

+* Samizdat requires a C compiler / linker.
+The variant of C used in Samizdat is C99 with modest use of extensions that are available in both Clang and the Gnu C compiler.

+* Samizdat requires a C library to link with.
+It expects to link with a Posix-compatible library which exports a few additional commonly-supported functions, including notably those for dynamic code loading.

+The automated build for Samizdat requires these additional items:

+* The build makes use of standard Posix command-line utilities, such as (but not limited to) `cp`, `mkdir`, and `find`.

+* The build makes use of the Bash scripting language, version 3.2 or later.

+To be clear, the Samizdat build process is fairly straightforward, and it is not be particularly hard to compile it "manually," should the need arise.

+### Build process

 To build Samizdat from the console, run the [Blur](https://github.com/danfuzz/blur) builder when cd'ed to the root of the source directory.
 If you source (shell `.` command)